 A company who wants to enter successfully a new market has to communicate clearly its unique selling points in order to get the attention of potential partners.
 This cannot be done based on vague estimations, but in relation to the existing competition in the target market.
 The most important tool is an in-depth benchmarking against the already established competitors.
+In a few words benchmarking in exports.
 So the first step is the research and identification of relevant players in the target market.

 The second step is to define all relevant factors, which are important for the potential customers, starting from basic issues like the quality of presentation and then proceeding to more important issues like the product range, the offered services etc.